ssouporg/denv/README.md

 - worker image: ex/worker
 - expert-system image: ex/expert-system

-Lets define an environment for the worker to run in:
+Lets define an application for the worker:

-github:alebellu:denv:examples/worker-env.denv :
+github:alebellu:denv:examples/worker-app.denv :

 	IMAGES ex/worker
 	EXPOSE worker

-we can then add the environement to our denv runtime:
+we can then add the application to our denv runtime:

 denv add github:alebellu:denv:examples/worker-env